 Celery fights inflammation, lowers cholesterol, lowers blood pressure and is super high in antioxidants, just to name a few.

 Health benefits aside, I personally just really loooooooove the flavor.
-I am one of those people who fills celery stalks with almond butter and sprinkles them with sea salt and fresh cracked pepper.
+I am one of those people who fill celery stalks with almond butter and sprinkle them with sea salt and fresh cracked pepper.
 A tasty snack!